A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Halo interpolation

 \subsection{Comparing interpolation schemes}

-An example of halo interpolation is shown in Fig.~\ref{fig:halo_interpolation}, comparing the positions and velocities produced by the different interpolation schemes, for a halo interpolated between the snapshots at $z=0.14$ and $z=0.11$ with mass $\sim 10^{12}~\hMsun$.
+An example of halo interpolation is shown in Fig.~\ref{fig:halo_interpolation}, comparing the positions and velocities produced by the different interpolation schemes, for a halo interpolated between the snapshots at $z_1=0.144$ and $z_3=0.089$ with mass $\sim 2.5 \times 10^{12}~\hMsun$.
+Here, we have skipped the intermediate snapshot, $z_2=0.116$, in order to compare the interpolated positions and velocities with the `true' values measured in the snapshot.
 In the upper panels, the position trajectories are similar for the different schemes.
-The linear and constant acceleration interpolation are almost identical, while small differences compared to cubic interpolation are more noticeable in the top right panel.
+Small differences can be seen between the different curves in the top right panel, but the interpolated positions at $t_2$ are all very close to the position measured at the central snapshot.
 The lower panels compare the interpolated velocities, and here the differences are much more apparent.
 By construction, the linear and constant acceleration cases are identical, since they both use the same constant acceleration.
 However, for the case of cubic interpolation, we see large deviations in the velocity.
-Half way between snapshots, the interpolated velocity for most haloes is expected to be between the initial and final velocities, $v_1$ and $v_2$, but in the cubic interpolation case, the velocity can be much larger or much smaller.
-In this example, the $y$-component of velocity increases by almost a factor of 2.
+At time $t_2$, the velocity of the halo measured in the central snapshot is roughly half way between the initial and final velocities, $v_1$ and $v_3$, which is what we expect for most haloes.
+Linear and constant acceleration interpolation produce velocities close to this, while for cubic interpolation, each velocity component can be either much larger or much smaller.
+In this example, the $z$-component of velocity increases by $\sim 40\%$.
 This is a typical example, and large variations like this are seen for the majority of haloes, covering a wide range of halo mass.
-Linear and constant acceleration interpolation are in close agreement for most haloes, but there are cases when they differ (e.g. if the velocity in one direction changes sign).
+Note that since we have skipped the middle snapshot, the differences seen here are larger than in the final lightcone, which uses all snapshots.
+Linear and constant acceleration interpolation are in close agreement for most haloes, but there are cases where the positions differ (e.g. if the velocity in one direction changes sign).